IgorKrupenja/nestjs-starter/README.md

 | `LOGGER_COLORS` | Enable colored console output |  | `false` | `false` |
 | `API_DOCUMENTATION_ENABLED` | Enable Swagger API documentation |  | `false` | `false` |

-**Note:** All environment variables are validated at application startup using Joi schemas.
-Invalid configurations will prevent the application from starting with a clear error message.

 ## Run the project

 ```bash